Did Rembrandt use mirror projections? Automatic translate

 - Rembrandt’s four early works are first presented together at an exhibition in Oxford

-- "New Rembrandt" presentado en Amsterdam
+- "New Rembrandt" presented in Amsterdam

 - Innocent copy or intentional forgery?
 Studies of fake Rembrandt at the Fralin Museum of Art